 - the site flows where the exchange of PII (Personally Identifiable Information) actually takes place (email subscriptions, orders, account sign up pages).

-In order to automate a thorough set of GDPR compliance checks, you need specialized tag validation across flows and not just flat, cursory scans.
+In order to automate a thorough set of GDPR compliance checks, you need intelligent tag validation across key workflows.

-When implemented reasonably (as we've done here at QA2L) site scans can be a valuable arrow in your data validation quiver.
+When implemented reasonably (as we've done here at QA2L) site scans can be a valuable weapon in your data validation arsenal.
 They are, however, fundamentally limited in that they cannot reach the really important tags set throughout key user flows.

 Tag scans are even more helpless in the context of single page applications, and often produce more noise than they do actionable alerts.